ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 - Data Key Protection
     Since your DEKs are wrapped by a root key, you do not have to worry about how to store the encrypted data key.
 Due to this, you can store the wDEK with alongside the associated encrypted data.

+{{site.data.keyword.keymanagementserviceshort}} uses the Advanced Encryption Standard algorithm in Galois/Counter Mode (AES GCM) to wrap and unwrap DEKs.
+CRKs that are not imported are created with 256-bit key material.
+Imported CRKs can be have 128, 192, or 256-bit key material.
+{: note}

 ## How envelope encryption works
 {: #envelope-encryption-overview}